HerobrineTV/SMM1-Level-Downloader/README.md

 And when it Prompts u to insert a link paste it there

 It should then try to get that level and decompile it for you.
-Once done your level iis in a Folder given the Name the downloaded file was called + _Extracted Now u just need to copy the contents of that folder and Replace them with one of your existing courses (can also be courses which u just created)
+Once done your level is in a Folder given the Name the downloaded file was called + _Extracted Now u just need to copy the contents of that folder and Replace them with one of your existing courses (can also be courses which u just created)

 # How does this work?
-It just downloads the Level wia Archive.org since theres alot or almost every level stored mentioned in this Post https://archive.org/details/super_mario_maker_courses_202105
+It just downloads the Level via Archive.org since theres alot or almost every level stored mentioned in this Post https://archive.org/details/super_mario_maker_courses_202105